sab110/SUPIR_RUNPOD_SETUP/README_API.md

 ## RunPod Deployment

-This API is optimized for RunPod deployment:
+This API is optimized for RunPod deployment with network storage:

 1. **Build and push your Docker image:**
 ```bash